shendurelab/MPRAflow/README.md

 ## Quick Start

-1. Create an 'experiment' csv in the format below:
+1. Create an 'experiment' csv in the format below, where the FASTQ prefix includes all text before `.fastq.gz`:

    ```
    condition,replicate,dna,rna,name